elihorne/elihorne/content/casestudies/kickstarter.md

 we called "Studio", and again before it went into development, which we called "Review".

-<div
-data-aos="fade-up"
-data-aos-duration="1000"
-data-aos-easing="ease-in-out"
-class="design-critique max-w-4xl mx-auto text-sm"
+<div class="design-critique max-w-4xl mx-auto text-sm"
 >
 	<div class="grid grid-cols-3">
 		<div class="stage">Early</div>